jesseotk/jesseotk.github.io/content/posts/ctf-thm-grep.md

 The SSL certificate for `grep.thm` had "SearchMe" as the organization.

-On Github, searching for "serachme" will give us a bunch of results.
+On Github, searching for "searchme" will give us a bunch of results.
 We can narrow the results down by selecting a language we want to filter by.
 In this case, the language we most likely want to filter by is PHP.
 Doing so yields these results:

 ![08](/pics/ctf-thm-grep/08.webp)

 What are we looking for?
 Let's recap:
-- The app that SuperSecure Corp is building is a blogging platform
+- The app that SuperSecure Corp is building is a blogging platform, so perhaps something that might refer to a content management system
-- The repository should be relatively recently updated
+- As this challenge was created recently, the repository should also be relatively recently updated
+- Something probably written in PHP

 Out of the results, this one sticks out to me: